 Microsoft has scheduled the general release of the .NET 5.0 Framework in November 2020 and SocketTools 10 includes a preview version of the assemblies for .NET 5.0 as part of our standard distribution.
 We will not be backporting support for .NET 5.0 to previous versions of SocketTools.
 SocketTools 10 remains focused on Windows desktop and server development and will only provide support for those platforms, with future versions expanding to support other architectures.

 The latest release of SocketTools 10 also includes support for .NET Core 3.1 to assist developers in the transition process to using .NET 5.0.
 Microsoft has indicated that they intend to maintain as much compatibility as possible with .NET Core 3.1 going forward and providing SocketTools 10 assemblies which target the .NET Core framework can assist with that transition.

-You can download SocketTools assemblies compiled with .NET 5.0 Framework Preview 4 using the link below.
+You can download assemblies which target the .NET 5.0 Framework using the link below.
 You will need to install the latest build of the SocketTools 10 .NET Edition or SocketTools 10 Subscription to use these assemblies.